Yamaha guitar history

 The manufacture of guitars by this company began in the sixties.
 The first Yamaha acoustic guitar was the Folk FG 180, which survives today as one of the best acoustic guitars.

 Third step in its evolution

 In the eighties, Yamaha started the production of percussion instruments, among them the most emblematic: the Yamaha Custom drum set.
-This instrument is, to date, one of the best-selling batteries on the market and is the benchmark for standard measurements.
+This instrument is, to date, one of the best-selling drum kit on the market and is the benchmark for standard measurements.

 Evolution of the Yamaha guitar

-There are many Yamaha guitars that have been built.
+Many Yamaha guitars were made.
 We will mention the most important ones:

 - FG-180: this is a folk guitar with a relatively small soundboard.
 It was the first to have a tilting saddle.

 - Yamaha SG: was the first Yamaha electric guitar series.
 Three versions were created: SG-2 and SG-3, as well as SG-5 and SG-7 in 1966.
 The SG series had an unconventional body and paddle shape, as well as two and three single microphones.